Andrew Bragg: Author

 Bragg contributes to The Australian Financial Review, The Daily Telegraph and The Australian and appears on the ABC and Sky News.
 He is the author of Fit for Service (2017), the essay "Scrap Iron for Japan" in Paul Ritchie's Forgotten People Updated (2018), and Bad Egg: How to Fix Super (2020).
-Bragg also published a book called Buraadja: The Liberal Case for National Reconciliation, a three-part series focused on the history of the rights of indigenous people in Australia.
+Bragg also published a book called Buraadja: The Liberal Case for National Reconciliation, a three-part series focused on the history of the rights of Indigenous Australians.

 Personal life

+Bragg was married to Melanie Evans, CEO of ING Australia.
+They separated in September 2022.
+Since December 2022, he has been in a relationship with former Liberal MP Fiona Martin.

-In March 2020, Bragg tested positive for coronavirus as part of a cluster of cases associated with a wedding.
+In March 2020, Bragg tested positive for COVID-19 as part of a cluster of cases associated with a wedding.

 Bragg is a Grand Commander in the Greek Orthodox Archdiocese of Australia's Order of Christ-loving.
 He was awarded the honour by Archbishop Makarios after assisting the archbishop to obtain Australian permanent residency.
 He is reportedly "the first non-Greek and non-Orthodox person to receive the highest honour that the Greek Orthodox Church in Australia can bestow".